Guest Posts

 The Composition of Stainless Steel

-The stainless steel used in flatware is an alloy a composite of various types of steel along with additional metals that lend improved appearance and performance.
-In the case of the stainless steel used in flatware, chromium is added to the blend to create an alloy with good rust resistance, while nickel is added to provide a silver-like shine along with some additional rust resistance.
-Typically, the higher the percentage of each additional metal, the higher the quality of the stainless steel alloy.
+The stainless steel used in flatware is an alloy that combines various types of steel with additional metals, enhancing appearance and performance.
+Chromium is incorporated to provide rust resistance, while nickel contributes to a shiny finish and further rust prevention.
+A higher percentage of these metals typically equates to superior quality in the stainless steel alloy.

 18/10 Stainless Steel